Kawin Thamsatchanan: Personal life

-He attended Assumption College Thonburi for high school and graduated from Assumption University with a bachelor in Business Administration.
-In September 2013, V. Vachiramethi, a famous Thai monk, advised him to add two Thai alphabets to his name, therefore Kawin decided to change his name from กวิน to กวินทร์.
-His new name means a great and powerful man.
-Despite the change of his name, the pronunciation of the word remains unchanged.
+A Buddhist, Kawin attended Assumption College Thonburi in high school and graduated from Assumption University with a bachelor in Business Administration.
+In September 2013, V. Vachiramethi, a famous Thai monk, advised him to add two Thai characters to his name, thus changing its spelling from กวิน to กวินทร์ (meaning "a great and powerful man") while retaining the pronunciation.

-Kawin is good friends with Panupong Wongsa and his idols are Oliver Kahn and former Thailand goalkeeper Sinthaweechai Hathairattanakool.
-Kawin is a Buddhist.
+Kawin is good friends with former national team captain Panupong Wongsa and his idols are Oliver Kahn and Sinthaweechai Hathairattanakool.